 Think of this roasted red pepper soup as a kind of grown-up version of standard tomato soup.
 Think of how great it would be to serve with vegan grilled cheese sandwiches!
 Flavored with paprika and barbecue seasoning blend, jarred roasted red peppers make it nice and smooth as well as super easy to make.

 A version of this soup in one of my earlier books instructed the cook to take several bell peppers, roast them until charred in the oven’s broiler, put them in a bag while they cooled, and finally, to slip off the skins.

-Roasting red peppers isn’t all that difficult or complicated to do, but bumping into the recipe recently, I just couldn’t get behind doing all these steps even before actually starting the soup!
+Roasting red peppers isn’t all that difficult or complicated to do, but coming across the recipe recently, I just couldn’t get behind doing all these steps even before actually starting the soup!

 Use roasted red peppers to make it easy.
 The idea is still a good one, and the color of the soup is so enticing.
 To speed things up, I’ve updated the original bell peppers-only recipe to use roasted peppers from a jar or your supermarket’s olive bar, in tandem with adding tomatoes to the soup.

 A small-batch soup: This is a small batch soup — 4 generous or 6 smaller servings — rather than a big potful of soup.
 You can use an immersion blender to puree this soup, but I like to transfer it to a blender it to get it super smooth.